Taliban Ban University Education For Afghan Women

 – International pressure –

-In November they were also prohibited from going to parks, funfairs, gyms and public baths.
+In November, they were prohibited from going to parks, funfairs, gyms and public baths.

 The international community has made the right to education for all women a sticking point in negotiations over aid and recognition of the Taliban regime.